Sakesh-A/CS-180_Team_Project/README.md

      - ClientInterface:
        The ClientInterface defines a single method, handleCommunication, to manage interactions between the client and the server.

+     - ClientGUIInterface
+       The ClientGUIInterface defines methods for creating and managing various panels and components in a client application's graphical user interface.
+It ensures a modular design by standardizing functions for tasks like building account panels, main menus, and action placeholders.
+The interface also supports user interactions with features like adding or removing friends, blocking users, and managing messages.
+Additionally, it provides methods for searching and viewing user profiles, as well as creating dynamic buttons and placeholders for actions.
+This structure promotes consistency, reusability, and adaptability in GUI development.

    c.
 Exceptions
      - BadException: